 As Coordinator Dr. Holly R. Prendeville is responsible for developing and maintaining relationships, communicating use and availability of climate change tools, coordinating grants and agreements, as well as developing and implementing strategies for producing priority outcomes for the Northwest Climate Hub.
 Holly has been the Coordinator since 2016.
 As a Forest Service Research Geneticist, Holly collaborated with other scientists to investigate the efficacy of seed zones developed for bluebunch wheatgrass in the Intermountain West.
 This work provides guidelines to facilitate restoration using locally adapted material that will be resilient in the face of climate change.
 As a Postdoctoral Research Associate at the University of Virginia, Holly investigated how plant reproductive phenology varies among populations across a latitudinal gradient in the eastern US.
 Holly obtained a Ph.D. from the University of Nebraska-Lincoln in Ecology, Evolution and Behavior studying the ecological risks of virus-resistant transgenic squash by examining the effects of virus and the virus-resistant transgene in wild squash.

-My research focuses on understanding how the environment and other species affect wild plant populations.
-I study wild plants to comprehend the factors that affect how plant populations grow and change traits and life history events over time.
+My past research focused on understanding how the environment and other species affect wild plant populations.
+I studied wild plants to comprehend the factors that affect how plant populations grow and change traits and life history events over time.
 I am interested in how microorganisms affect plant populations, the role of maternal effects in trait evolution, and how mating patterns affect trait evolution and maintain diversity in natural populations.
 I use this information to guide restoration efforts in the Intermountain West.